jual14/Cathy/wp-content/plugins/wp-cerber/readme.txt

 == Changelog ==

+= 5.1 =
+* New: Anti-spam and anti-bot for contact and other forms.
+Cerber antispam and bot detection engine now protects all forms on a website.
+It’s compatible with virtually any form.
+Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms.
+* New: Portuguese of Portugal translation has been added, thanks to Helderk.
+* Bug fixed: A user with admin account is unable to approve comments with pending status in the WordPress Dashboard.

 = 5.0 =
 * New: A new antispam and bot detection engine that protects comment and user registration forms from bot attacks.
 After several attempts bot IP will be locked out.